John R. Wooden Award: Selection process

-The criteria for the women's Player of the Year award and All-American Team honors are similar to those for the men.
+The criteria for the women's player of the year award and All-American Team honors are similar to those for the men.
 For the women's award, the National Advisory Board consists of 12 members, and approximately 15 candidates are selected for the ballot.
 The voters are 250 sportswriters and sportscasters.
 In contrast to the men's All-American Team, only five members are selected for the women's team.
-The Player of the Year receives a trophy, and her school receives a duplicate trophy and a scholarship grant.
+The national player of the year receives a trophy, and her school receives a duplicate trophy and a scholarship grant.

-The trophy
+Trophy

 The trophy features five bronze figures, each depicting one of the five major skills that Wooden believed that "total" basketball player must exhibit: rebounding, passing, shooting, dribbling, and defense.
 The concept for the trophy originated with Wooden Award Chairman, Richard "Duke" Llewellyn.
 Work began on the trophy in 1975, and sculptor Don Winton, who had sculpted many top sports awards, was given the task of designing the model of the trophy.
 The figures are bronze plated and attached to a pentagonal base plate.
 The tallest figure is 101/4 inches high (26 cm).
 The trophy's base is 71/2 inches high (19 cm), and is made from solid walnut.
 The total height of the trophy is 17+3/4 in, and it weighs 25 lb.